AhmedK3019/Zarf-Token/README.md

 ## Motivation

-University events nurtures engagement and professional development, but managing them often involves unproductive communication and inefficient processes.
+Events at GUC nurtures engagement and professional development, but managing them often involves unproductive communication and inefficient processes.

 Zarf Token solves these challenges by providing a unified platform that simplifies event management, enables seamless registration, facilitates proposals, streamlines participation, and ensures transparent workflows for all stakeholders.